Flagship Merchant Services Review

 Rates start at 0.38% + $0.19 per transaction with Free Account Set up!

-They don’t even offer a footnote explaining that this rate will only apply to some debit transaction, nor do they go on to explain how rates are decided anywhere on the Flagship site.
-I would rather they didn’t provide any rate quote than a single deceptively low number that is likely to cause at least some confusion.
+Consider now that the average interchange fee is close to 1.8%.
+They don’t even offer a footnote explaining that this rate will only apply to some debit transactions, nor do they go on to explain how rates are decided anywhere on the Flagship site.
+While I accept that this is a marketing choice and that – in their defense – debit tends to make up 40-50% of transactions overall, I would rather they didn’t provide any rate quote than a single deceptively low number that is likely to cause at least some confusion, regardless of how thorough their salespeople are on the phone.
+While this is a very low regulated debit quote, that doesn’t necessarily mean that your overall cost will be lower.

 Furthermore, although they advertise their credit card terminals with some vigor, Flagship fails to disclose any pricing information.
-While most providers don’t disclose any pricing information, the best ones do (Merchant Warehouse and Dharma Merchant Service, to name a couple).
+While most providers don’t disclose any pricing information, the best ones do (Helcim and Dharma Merchant Service, to name a couple, and even Elavon recently).

 Customer Service and Technical Support:

 While Flagship Merchant Services advertises 24/7 customer support (thumbs up), many merchants have reported a lack of overall quality.
-During business hours you are likely to get in touch with an in-house representative to help you (which is ideal!), but outside of regular business hours you may see a decline in the quality of service.
+During business hours you are likely to get in touch with an in-house representative to help you (which is ideal!), but outside of regular business hours you may see a decline in the quality of service (this is not unusual in this industry).
+Also in many cases Flagship will have you contact the processor directly, and I haven’t exactly heard stunning feedback about iPayment‘s customer service reps.

 Furthermore, the Flagship FAQ leaves a lot to be desired, and it’s the only self-service customer support available.